netxms/netxms-doc/admin/installation.rst

        (will be set in configuration file as ``FileStore``).
    * - /FORCECREATECONFIG
      - Delete existing agent configuration file and recreate it.
 However, settings stored by installer in Windows registry will be used, if not explicitly specified by command line parameters.
 See ``/IGNOREPREVIOUSDATA``.
    * - /IGNOREPREVIOUSDATA
      - Ignore any settings from previous install that are not explicitly specified in current run.
 This is related to settings that can be changed when installer is run in GUI mode, e.g. list of selected sub-agents.
        These settings are stored in Windows registry.
    * - /LOCALCONFIG
      - Use local configuration file (it is the default).
    * - /LOG
-     - Causes Setup to create a log file in the user's TEMP directory detailing file installation and [Run] actions taken during the installation process.
+     - Causes Setup to create a log file in the TEMP directory of the user detailing file installation and [Run] actions taken during the installation process.
    * - /LOG=filename
      - Same as /LOG, except it allows to specify a fixed path/filename to use for the log file.
        If a file with the specified name already exists it will be overwritten.
        If the file cannot be created, Setup will abort with an error message.
    * - /LOGFILE=filename
      - Set agent log file (will be set in configuration file as ``LogFile``).
    * - /MERGETASKS=”tasknames”
      - Comma-separated list of tasks for installation.
-If a task is specified with ! character prior to it's name, it will be deselected.
+If a task is specified with ! character prior to its name, it will be deselected.
 Possible values are ``fspermissions`` - set hardened file system permissions, ``sessionagent`` - Install session agent, ``useragent`` - Install user support application. e.g. ``/MERGETASKS="!fspermissions,useragent"``
    * - /NOSUBAGENT=name
      - Disable subagent name